TRNisbet/laughing-octo-pancake/schedule.md

     Practice presenting:
     - All must present equally.
     - Show interactivity of dashboard in real time.
     - Must present within time limits set.
-Can we find that out?
+(15 minutes)

+    For visualization presentation:

+    In our dataset 35% of the people surveyed have diabetes and also make over 75000 per year...